Description

 - 1 large Lemon, zested (equivalent to 1 tbsp)

-- 1/2 cup Heavy Cream, plus 2 tbsp for brushing
+- 1/4 cup Native Forest Simple Organic Coconut Milk, Unsweetened, plus 2 tbsp for brushing

-- 1 6 oz container Sun Belle Golden Berries a.k.a.
+- 1 6 oz container Golden Berries a.k.a.
 Cape Gooseberries, sliced

 Instructions

-- Make the dough: In a large bowl, whisk the flour, sugar, lemon zest, baking powder, and salt together until well combined.
+- Make the dough: In a large bowl, whisk the flour mixture, sugar, and lemon zest together until well combined.
 Grate the frozen butter using a box grater.
 Add it to the flour mixture and combine with a pastry cutter, two forks, or your fingers until the mixture comes together in pea-sized crumbs.
 Place in the refrigerator or freezer as you mix the wet ingredients together.

-- Add wet ingredients: In a small bowl, whisk 1/2 cup heavy cream, the egg, and vanilla extract together until just incorporated.
+- Add wet ingredients: In a small bowl, whisk 1/4 cup coconut milk, the egg, and vanilla extract together until just incorporated.
 Drizzle over the flour mixture, add the gooseberries, then mix together until everything appears moistened.

 - Form the dough: Pour onto the counter and, with floured hands, work dough into a ball as best you can.
-The dough will be sticky.
-If it’s too sticky, add a little more flour.
-If it seems too dry, add 1-2 more tablespoons heavy cream.
+If the dough seems too dry, add 1-2 more tablespoons coconut milk.
 Press into an 8-inch disc, and with a sharp knife or bench scraper, cut into 8 wedges.

-- Brush: Brush the scones with the remaining heavy cream.
+- Brush: Brush the scones with the remaining coconut milk.

-- Bake: Bake for 22-25 minutes or until golden brown around the edges and lightly browned on top.
-Remove from the oven and cool for a few minutes before topping with lemon icing.
+- Bake: Bake for 20-23 minutes or until golden brown around the edges and lightly browned on top.
+Remove from the oven and place the scones on a wire rack to cool for 5-10 minutes before serving.

-- Leftovers: Keep the leftover iced or un-iced scones at room temperature for 2 days or in the refrigerator for 5 days.
+- Leftovers: Keep the leftover glazed or un-glazed scones at room temperature for 2 days or in the refrigerator for 5 days.

 Notes